equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 nice alternative experience.
 At least you will have backup machine with good battery power if you need to go on a hardcore holiday.

-My estiments are that you will be productive on Chromebook the same as you are productive on Mac or Ubuntu if you are just developing backend code and write tests.
+My estimates are that you will be productive on Chromebook the same as you are productive on Mac or Ubuntu if you are just developing backend code and write tests.
 You may not be as productive if you do bunch of other stuff along that.